-\Faculty reserves the right to alter the schedule as necessary with notification to students.
+\Faculty reserves the right to alter the schedule and as necessary with notification to students.

-Week 1: June 1st-5th
+Week 1: May 17th-20th

-- ★ I can define differentiation, its key principles, and why it is a necessary orientation in elementary classroom meetings. - ★ I can explain the role of assessment in a differentiated classroom. - ★ I can identify the elements of classroom community necessary for supporting differentiation. - ★ I can design and implement a variety of pre-assessment strategies to assess elementary learners in terms of readiness, interests, and learning profile. - ★ I can describe and apply strategies used to differentiate instruction by readiness. - ★ I can describe and apply strategies used to differentiate instruction by interest and learning profile.
+- ★ I can define differentiation, its key principles, and why it is a necessary orientation in elementary classroom meetings. - $\star$ I can explain the role of assessment in a differentiated classroom. - ★ I can identify the elements of classroom community necessary for supporting differentiation. - ★ I can design and implement a variety of pre-assessment strategies to assess elementary learners in terms of readiness, interests, and learning profile. - $\star$ I can describe and apply strategies used to differentiate instruction by readiness. - ★ I can describe and apply strategies used to differentiate instruction by interest and learning profile.

-Class Session Readings, Activities, and Assignments (DUE BEFORE CLASS) June 1st 1:30-3:30-Synchronous • What is Differentiating instruction (DI)? • How do I develop a DI orientation/stance? • What is the role of assessment in DI? • How do I develop a classroom community that supports DI?
-READ: • TEXT: • Review Doubet & HockettIntro and Ch 1 (Hintyou read these in ELED 544 so just skim) • BLACKBOARD • Tomlinson, Ch.
-3 Needs of Students • Tomlinson, Ch 4 Role of The Teacher • Tomlinson & Moon, Ch.
-2 Assessment & DI (pgs.
-17-21) WATCH/DO: • Nearpod video • DI Is/Is Not Sort June 2nd 1:30-3:30 Synchronous What is pre-assessment?
-How do I pre-assess students' interests & learner preferences?
+Class Session Readings, Activities, and Assignments ASYNCHRONOUS WORK DUE BY SAME DAY BY 11:59 SYNCHRONOUS & F2F WORK DUE BEFORE CLASS.
+Monday, May 17 (Asynchronous) What is Differentiating instruction (DI)?
+How do I develop a DI orientation/stance?
+What is the role of assessment in DI?
 How do I develop a classroom community that supports DI?
-READ: • TEXT • Doubet & Hockett, Ch.
-3- Preassessment (73-83 only) WATCH/DO: • Nearpod • Bar Graph Activity June 3rd Asynchronous • How do I differentiate instruction based on students' interests and learner preferences? • How do I develop a classroom community that supports DI?
-READ: • TEXT • Doubet & Hockett, Ch.
-7- Interests/Learner Profile (253-268) WATCH/DO: • Nearpod • Stations (Trimind, Menus, Choice Boards, RAFTS) • Creating a pre-assessment (situational interests) Class Session Readings, Activities, and Assignments (DUE BEFORE CLASS)
+READ: TEXT: Review Doubet &amp; HockettIntro and Ch 1 (Hintyou read these in ELED 544 so just skim) WATCH/DO: Complete pre-class surveys and get to know you activities Tuesday, May 18 (Face to Face) (1:30-3:30) What is Differentiating instruction (DI)?
+How do I develop a DI orientation/stance?
+What is the role of assessment in DI?
+How do I develop a classroom community that supports DI?
+READ: BLACKBOARD Tomlinson, Ch.
+3 Needs of Students Tomlinson, Ch 4 Role of The Teacher Tomlinson &amp; Moon, Ch.
+2 Assessment &amp; DI (pgs.
+17-21) WATCH/DO: Nearpod video DI Is/Is Not Sort Wednesday, May 19 (Asynchronous) What is pre-assessment?
+How do I pre-assess students' interests &amp; learner preferences?
+How do I develop a classroom community that supports DI?
+READ: TEXT Doubet &amp; Hockett, Ch.
+3- Preassessment (73-83 only) WATCH/DO: Nearpod Bar Graph Activity